Dubai International Advisory Consultants

 Benefits of Getting a General Trading License in Dubai

-A Dubai general trading license delivers a set of competitive advantages that make it one of the most practical license structures available in the UAE business environment:
+A Dubai general trading license delivers a set of competitive advantages that make it a practical license structure for many trading businesses:

-• Trade multiple products under one license: A general trading license eliminates the need to obtain separate licenses for each product category, reducing your annual licensing cost and administrative complexity significantly compared to holding multiple specialist licenses.
+• Trade multiple products under one license: A general trading license reduces the need for separate licenses per product category, lowering annual licensing cost and administrative complexity compared to holding multiple specialist licenses.

-• 100% foreign ownership: Whether you set up on the mainland or in a UAE free zone, foreign nationals can own 100% of their general trading company without requiring a local UAE partner.
-This applies to both general trading license UAE free zone setups and mainland LLCs since the 2021 ownership reforms.
+• 100% foreign ownership: Whether you set up on the mainland or in a UAE free zone, foreign nationals can generally own 100% of their general trading company without requiring a local UAE partner, for most commercial trading activities since the 2021 ownership reforms.

 • UAE market access and international trade: A mainland general trading licence in Dubai allows direct trade with UAE consumers, retailers, and government entities.
-Free zone trading licenses are optimised for import/export and international supply chain operations.
+Free zone trading licenses are optimised for import/export and international supply chain operations, and can also access the mainland through a branch licence or temporary permit under Dubai’s 2025 free zone framework (see below).

-• Access to UAE banking infrastructure: A UAE-registered general trading company opens corporate bank accounts with access to the UAE’s mature, internationally connected banking system, including multi-currency accounts and trade finance facilities.
+• Access to UAE banking infrastructure: A UAE-registered general trading company can apply for corporate bank accounts with access to the UAE’s internationally connected banking system, including multi-currency accounts and trade finance facilities, subject to the bank’s own approval process.

-• Flexible activity scope: You can add or amend trading activities to an existing general trading license through a straightforward DET amendment process, allowing your business to evolve without requiring a completely new license application.
+• Flexible activity scope: You can generally add or amend trading activities on an existing general trading license through a DET amendment process, allowing your business to evolve without a completely new license application.

 Why Dubai is a Global Hub for General Trading Businesses

-Dubai’s position as the world’s most connected trade hub is not accidental.
-It is the result of deliberate government investment in infrastructure, policy, and business environment design specifically to attract international trading companies.
-For anyone considering a general trading business in Dubai, these are the structural advantages that make the city outperform every alternative in the region:
+Dubai’s position as a connected trade hub reflects deliberate government investment in infrastructure, policy, and business environment design.
+For anyone considering a general trading business in Dubai, these are the structural advantages worth knowing:

-• Strategic geographic location: Dubai sits at the junction of Europe, Asia, and Africa, within a four-hour flight radius of markets covering over three billion people.
-This position gives Dubai general trading companies access to supply chains, buyers, and logistics networks that no other city can replicate.
+• Strategic geographic location: Dubai sits at the junction of Europe, Asia, and Africa, giving general trading companies access to supply chains, buyers, and logistics networks across multiple regions from a single base.

 • Jebel Ali Port: One of the world’s top ten container ports by volume, Jebel Ali provides general trading companies with direct access to global shipping routes, bonded warehousing, and the full JAFZA free zone ecosystem.

-• Dubai International Airport and Al Maktoum International: Two international airports with world-class air cargo facilities make Dubai the natural hub for time-sensitive general trading goods including electronics, pharmaceuticals, and high-value consumer products.
+• Dubai International Airport and Al Maktoum International: Two international airports with significant air cargo capacity support time-sensitive general trading goods including electronics, pharmaceuticals, and high-value consumer products.

-• Business-friendly regulatory environment: The UAE government consistently ranks in the top tier globally for ease of doing business.
-Licensing timelines, digital government services through DubaiNow and EmaraTax, and single-window registration portals make setting up and maintaining a general trading company straightforward.
+• Business-friendly regulatory environment: Digital government services through DubaiNow and EmaraTax, and single-window registration portals, make setting up and maintaining a general trading company more straightforward than in many comparable jurisdictions.

-• Zero personal income tax: Shareholders and employees in Dubai pay no personal income tax on earnings, making the total cost of business ownership lower than in most comparable global trade jurisdictions.
+• Zero personal income tax: Shareholders and employees in Dubai pay no personal income tax on earnings.

-• Free trade agreements: The UAE has signed comprehensive free trade agreements with India, Indonesia, Israel, and is expanding its network across ASEAN and African markets, giving general trading companies in Dubai preferential market access terms unavailable to competitors based elsewhere.
+• Free trade agreements: The UAE has signed free trade agreements with India, Indonesia, and Israel, among others, and continues expanding its network, giving general trading companies in Dubai preferential market access in a number of markets.

 Free Zone vs Mainland: Which is Best for Your General Trading License?

-The most important structural decision in your general trading license Dubai setup is whether to register in a free zone or on the mainland.
-Each structure has specific advantages, and the right choice depends entirely on your target customer and supply chain model:
+The most important structural decision in your general trading license setup is whether to register in a free zone or on the mainland.
+Each structure has specific advantages, and the right choice depends on your target customer and supply chain model.
+It’s also worth knowing that this is no longer a strict either/or choice, Dubai’s Executive Council Resolution No. 11 of 2025 now allows most free zone companies (DIFC entities excepted) to obtain a DET branch licence or a temporary permit to conduct eligible mainland activities, general trading among them, without setting up a fully separate mainland company.
+See KPMG’s summary of the resolution for the current detail.

 Free Zone General Trading License